-The performance of an external insulation system may be even further improved by simply using thicker insulating material or using insulating material with better performance characteristics for the specific parameters that need to be improved.
+The performance of an external insulation system may be even further improved by simply using thicker insulating material or using insulating material with better performance characteristics for the specific parameters you wish to improve.

 Other performance characteristics may be improved (such as mechanical strength, durability, crack-resistance, resistance to bad weather, etc.) without changing the type of insulating material used, but by using specific materials and installation techniques.